SaliuA/ShopSmart_Customer_analysis/README.md

 Conversely, Slovenia trails behind, contributing a mere $180.
 Focus on underperforming markets with high interaction levels (e.g., Argentina) to boost revenue.

-* **Valued Customer Identification**:<br>
+* **Customer Segmentation**:<br>
-Customer bb7fd0af stands out as the most valued, spending $44,417 on the site.
+The model segmented our customers into 3 groups with 1 Signifying high valued,2 signifying mid-valued and 0 signifying low valued.Customer bb7fd0af stands out as one of our high valued customers with a label of 1, spending $44,417 on the site.
-Nurture relationships with high-value customers.
+Nurture relationships with high-value customers and mid-valued customers and run target ads at low-valued customers to increase their probability of purcase.

 ### Built With